 How to Draw a Wreath

 In order to start whipping up leafy wreaths in your projects, you need to build your own internal library of floral elements to draw from.
 It’s easy enough to do!
-Just pull out your bullet journal or sketchbook to doodle out some super basic forms like the ones below.
+Just pull out your bullet journal or sketchbook and a pen to doodle out some super basic forms like the ones below.

 I always used to get hung up on the leaf stage of drawing a wreath or bough because there are so many options — it felt overwhelming!

-But draw out a few simple leaf shapes in your personal floral library and it should be much easier to decide what kind of leaf you want to draw.
+But draw out a few simple shapes in your personal floral library and it should be much easier to decide what kind of leaf you want to draw.
 A few simple options are:

 - Long, skinny rounded leaves